Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Introduction

 \section{Introduction}

-Many practical machine learning applications require quality assessment of data and experiences, e.g., via human expert evaluation, computer simulations, field testing, and laboratory experimentation.
-These assessment methods are frequently resource-intensive, demanding significant time and financial investment.
+In recent years, utilizing reinforcement learning (RL) for fine-tuning of pre-trained generative models has shown great success in various applications \cite{zhai2024fine,fan2023dpok}, including \textit{de novo} drug design \cite{olivecrona2017molecular,atance2022novo}. \textit{De novo} drug design is a computational problem that aims to identify novel molecular structures with specific properties without any starting template \cite{mouchlis2021advances}, where generative models have shown great success \cite{tong2021generative,pang2023deep}.
+When fine-tuning a generative model, the goal is often to align the model's outputs with respect to human preferences or experiments.
+However, many practical applications require frequent assessment of data and experiences, e.g., via human expert evaluation, computer simulations, field testing, and laboratory experimentation.
+These assessment methods are often resource-intensive, demanding significant time and financial investment.
+In \textit{de novo} drug design, resource-intensive computational methods are used to assess the fit of molecules into the binding site of a target protein to predict the strength of each protein-ligand interaction \cite{paggi2024art}.
 Consequently, the volume of data that can undergo thorough evaluation is often constrained by budgetary limitations.

-In this paper, we consider this problem in online reinforcement learning, where the training instances are provided solely from the agent's interaction with the environment.
-Reinforcement learning (RL) relies on learning from interactions with the environment.
-Many successful algorithms in environments, e.g., \cite{schulman2017proximal,mnih2016asynchronous}, run many copies of the environment in parallel to synchronously or asynchronously learn from numerous interactions.
+In this paper, we tackle this problem in reinforcement learning, where the training instances are provided solely from the agent's interaction with the environment.
+In particular, we study this problem in the context of \textit{de novo} drug design, where RL techniques are commonly used to fine-tune a pre-trained generative model to produce molecules with desired properties \cite{patronov2021has,pitt2025real}.
+In general, many successful RL algorithms, e.g., \cite{schulman2017proximal,mnih2016asynchronous}, run many copies of the environment in parallel to synchronously or asynchronously learn from numerous interactions.
 For synchronous on-policy algorithms, the experiences are accumulated to compute an average loss to update the agent's policy.
-This is also the case in many applications of RL, e.g., \textit{de novo} drug design \cite{olivecrona2017molecular} and text-to-image generation \cite{fan2023dpok}.
-However, in real-world applications, this is necessarily not possible since not all interactions with the environment can be assessed to provide a reward signal.
-For instance, in recent years, reinforcement learning-based fine-tuning of pre-trained models has shown great success in various applications \cite{zhai2024fine,fan2023dpok,olivecrona2017molecular}.
-In such applications, the goal is often to fine-tune the pre-trained model from human preferences or experiments, while minimizing the number of interactions to be evaluated.
+This is also true for \textit{de novo} drug design \cite{olivecrona2017molecular}, where for each policy update, a batch of molecules is first generated in parallel.
+However, in many real-world applications, including \textit{de novo} drug design, it is impractical to assess all interactions with the environment, where each assessment of an interaction provides a reward signal for the agent.
+Instead, it is preferable to evaluate a smaller, representative set and learn from it.